Rules

 • Winners

-• Top 3 confirmed submissions in each track, provided they exceed the example benchmarks.
+• Top 3 confirmed submissions in the standard track, provided they exceed the example benchmarks.

 • In the unlikely event of a tie, the prize pool for that position will be split equally.